skymavis/waypoint-js/packages/waypoint/README.md

 ## SDK Introduction

-The Mavis ID SDK lets developers integrate with Mavis ID seamlessly & easily.
+The Ronin Waypoint Web SDK lets developers integrate with Ronin Waypoint seamlessly & easily.

-- [Head to the playground](https://mavis-id-playground.vercel.app) to experience Mavis ID your way
+- [Head to the playground](https://mavis-id-playground.vercel.app) to experience Ronin Waypoint your way
 - [Head to the faucet](https://faucet.roninchain.com) to get your RON on Saigon Testnet

 #### Features:

-- Authorize user with Mavis ID
+- Authorize user with Ronin Waypoint
-- `MavisIdWallet` is [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) Compatible Ethereum JavaScript Provider
+- `RoninWaypointWallet` is [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) Compatible Ethereum JavaScript Provider
 - Interact with any Javascript Ethereum Interface such as `viem`, `ether.js`, `web3js`
 - `WagmiConnector` | `WalletgoConnector` is coming soon
 - Standalone utilities for game developers (nfts, token balance, token approval, katana swap, ...) is coming soon